 Please be aware that scammers are calling customers claiming to be from TalkTalk, including automated calls advising you to press one.
 TalkTalk DO NOT make automated calls, it’s a scam.
-CallSafe is our free calling feature to stop unwanted calls.
+Our free calling feature CallSafe can stop unwanted calls.
 To switch it on simply dial 1472 on your home phone.

 Sales calls come in a variety of ways including recorded messages, a salesman or even silent calls.

 Scam calls are calls from fraudsters tricking you into believing you're speaking with a trusted company.

 Malicious calls are calls that contain obscene suggestions, abusive language or even personal threats.

 There are three common types of sales and marketing calls that people receive:

 Live sales calls sell or promote a product or service.
 You’re likely to receive these from companies you regularly deal with, but they can also be cold calls.
 While companies are allowed to make these calls, they must stop if you ask them to.

 Recorded messages are calls not made by an operator.
 Instead, you hear a recorded message.
 These aren’t usually made by the company advertised, but rather by an organisation who will then sell the information.
 You should not be receiving recorded messages unless you have given prior permission.

 Silent or abandoned calls are when the phone rings but when you pick up you hear nothing on the other end.
 These come from call centres that use an automatic dialler.
 Once the call gets through to you, it’s supposed to connect to an operator.
 But if there's no operator available, you’re left with a deadline.